SamuelAdamsMcGuire/mlflow_demo/README.md

 Open the wine_quality.ipynb notebook in jupyter notebooks.
 Follow the instructions.
 The notebook takes you through the process of reading data for the chemical feaures of wine and thier respective quality.
 The quality is what we are trying to predict.
 You will train a LR model while you log and track the model with MLflow.
 </p>
 <p>
-Then you will use the MLflow user interface to compare models, filter models, register models and then also call on models form the cloud to make predictions.
+Then you will use the MLflow user interface to compare models, filter models, register models and then also call on models from storage to make predictions.
 </p>